carbonfive/raygun-rails/README.md

 **Optional**

-* `HOSTNAME` - Canonical hostname for this application.
+* `CANONICAL_HOSTNAME` - Canonical hostname for this application.
 Other incoming requests will be redirected to this hostname.
   Also used by mailers to generate full URLs.
 * `FORCE_SSL` - Require SSL for all requests, redirecting if necessary (default: false).
 * `BASIC_AUTH_PASSWORD` - Enable basic auth with this password.